 Image credit: slideshare.net

 To understand the concept of amateurism in sport, a little background is needed.
-The word itself comes directly from the French amateur, meaning “lover.”
+The word itself comes directly from the French amateur, which means “lover.”
 That is to say, an amateur is someone who does something for the noble love of it and not for vulgar money.
 Among the privileged class who never had to worry about making money, it was considered low and mean to work for money.
 Only the basest of persons, they thought, would do for money what their betters do for love (which is why everybody looks down on prostitutes).

 Until a century or so ago, “sport” meant primarily outdoors activities, particularly hunting.
 It was restricted to the very rich, who could afford the horses, equipment, and above all, the leisure time to pursue it.
 The taking of game animals was not done for food, but for sport.
 Yes, that haunch of venison may end up being served in the banquet hall, but the important thing was the trophy.
 Whichever lord could hang the most magnificent head on the wall was considered the best sportsman.
 Even today, there is argument in England over fox-hunting, in which the rich gather their horses and hounds and dress up in majestic red coats to ride into the countryside in pursuit of a quarry they do not eat.